History of St. Augustine, Florida: Founding

 Pedro Menéndez's ships first sighted land on August 28, 1565, the feast day of St. Augustine of Hippo.
-In honor of the patron saint of his home town of Avilés, he named his colony's settlement San Agustín.
+In honor of the patron saint of his home town of Avilés, he named his settlement San Agustín.
 The Spanish sailed through the inlet into Matanzas Bay and disembarked near the Timucua town of Seloy on September 6.
 Menéndez's immediate goal was to quickly construct fortifications to protect his people and supplies as they were unloaded from the ships, and then to make a proper survey of the area to determine the best place to erect the fort.

 The location of this early fort has been confirmed through archaeological excavations directed by Kathleen Deagan on the grounds of what is now the Fountain of Youth Archaeological Park.
 It is known that the Spanish occupied several Native American structures in Seloy village, whose chief, the cacique Seloy, was allied with the Saturiwa, Laudonnière's allies.
 It is possible, but not yet demonstrated by any archaeological evidence, that Menéndez fortified one of the occupied Timucua structures to use as his first fort at Seloy.

-In the meantime, Jean Ribault, Laudonnière's old commander, arrived at Fort Caroline with more settlers for the colony, as well as soldiers and weapons to defend them.
+In the meantime, Jean Ribault, Laudonnière's old commander, arrived at Fort Caroline with more settlers, as well as soldiers and weapons to defend them.
 He also took over the governorship of the settlement.
 Despite Laudonnière's wishes, Ribault put most of these soldiers aboard his ships for an assault on St. Augustine.
 However, he was surprised at sea by a violent storm that lasted several days and wrecked his ships further south on the coast.
 This gave Menéndez the opportunity to march his forces overland for a surprise dawn attack on the Fort Caroline garrison, which then numbered several hundred people.
 Laudonnière and some survivors fled to the woods, and the Spanish killed almost everyone in the fort except for the women and children.
 With the French displaced, Menéndez rechristened the fort "San Mateo", and appropriated it for his own purposes.
 The Spanish then returned south and eventually encountered the survivors of Ribault's fleet near the inlet at the southern end of Anastasia Island.
 There Menéndez executed most of the survivors, including Ribault; the inlet has ever since been called Matanzas, the Spanish word for "slaughters".

 In 1566, Martín de Argüelles was born in Saint Augustine, the first birth of a child of European ancestry recorded in what is now the continental United States, This was 21 years before the English settlement at Roanoke Island in Virginia Colony, and 42 years before the successful settlements of Santa Fe, New Mexico, and Jamestown, Virginia.
 In 1606, the first recorded birth of a black child in the continental United States was listed in the Cathedral Parish archives, thirteen years before enslaved Africans were first brought to the English colony at Jamestown in 1619.
 In territory under the jurisdiction of the United States, only Puerto Rico has continuously occupied European-established settlements older than St. Augustine.